MarMu-BabyDragon/Tmux-Banner-Pro/README.md

 bash my-banner.sh

+   (or)
+bash marmu.sh

-               🎭🎭 Tool Modified By MarMu
+          🎭🎭 Creating By MarMu